AliCW/reCAPTCHA-V2-BE/README.md

     npm install

-Configure .env to hide your DJANGO SECRET_KEY
+Create a .env file in the api root directory & add your DJANGO SECRET_KEY

+To run the server, navigate to the api root directory and type the below command to listen for post requests

+    python3 manage.py runserver